-SAP has recently added a new deployment option to Agentry that allows the server component to be deployed to SAP HANA Cloud Platform, mobile services (HCPms).
-Running from the cloud will give these powerful applications all the benefits of HANA Cloud Platform, such as:
+SAP has recently added a new deployment option to Agentry that allows the server component to be deployed to SAP Cloud Platform, mobile services (CPms).
+Running from the cloud will give these powerful applications all the benefits of SAP Cloud Platform, such as:

 - Decreased Capital investment in hardware and maintenance

 - Ability to manage and work from anywhere

 Work Manager 6.4.1+ and SAP Inventory Manager 4.3.1+ are supported for SAP Cloud Platform, mobile services deployment (custom built applications will not be supported.)
 The product functionality for Work Manager and Inventory Manager are exactly the same on-premise as in the cloud, however, the deployment, framework architecture and management vary slightly.
 In this blog, I will discuss the SAP CPms, Agentry Component architecture and landscape as well as give you details regarding the differences between the two deployment options.

 The Agentry application definitions (SAP Work Manager, SAP Inventory Manager) are developed with the Agentry Editor, and are deployed to the framework.
 Although the application definitions are the same for on-premise and cloud deployment, the framework architecture varies slightly.
 Let’s look at each component individually.